Local Order Average-Atom Interatomic Potentials: Results

-We study the effect of a range of $\epsilon_{XY}$ values on the LO.
-In all cases the ground state crystal structure is hexagonal with a nearest-neighbor distance $a$ that depends on the choice of the $\epsilon$ values.
-For a crystal containing a single species, the result is $a=1.1159\sigma$.
+In simulations, we take $\sigma=1$ and $r_{\rm cut}=2.0$.
+The ground state crystal structure is 2D hexagonal (triangular) with a nearest-neighbor distance $a_0$ that depends on the choice of the $\epsilon_{XY}$ values.
+For a crystal containing a single species, the result is $a_0=1.1159\sigma$.

-We begin by examining the radial distribution function for the pure A system.
-Adapting \eqn{eq:3dg} in \app{app:pcf} to a discrete 2D system, the RDF is